Attention-deficit/hyperactivity disorder (ADHD)

 Behavior Therapy

-The goal of behavioral therapy is to encourage positive behaviors and discourage negative behaviors.
-For younger children, this form of therapy typically includes teaching caregivers and teachers how to provide support and structure.
+The goal of behavioral therapy is to encourage positive behaviors and discourage negative behaviors, which can be helpful for children with disruptive behavior whether or not ADHD is present.
+Behavior therapy can be effective at helping children with ADHD succeed in school, at home, and in peer relationships.
+Psychotherapies targeting impairments due to ADHD symptoms include a significant component of parent involvement, especially for younger children.
+For younger children, this form of therapy may include teaching caregivers and teachers how to provide support and structure.
 For older children it involves recognizing negative behaviors and managing responses.

 Clinical Pearl: Academic Performance